Nevada lawmakers wrapping up after Democrats flex power

 His resignation came a week after Atkinson tearfully resigned over misuse of campaign funds.
 He later pleaded guilty to wire fraud, admitting to having used at least $250,000 in campaign contributions to lease a luxury SUV, open a Las Vegas nightclub and pay for other expenses.

-His replacement, Senate Majority Leader Nicole Cannizzaro, introduced a campaign finance bill late in the session to clarify the rules about personal use of campaign funds, banning candidates from paying themselves a salary with contributions and requiring groups to report donations of more than $10,000 annually
+His replacement, Senate Majority Leader Nicole Cannizzaro, introduced in the final days of the session a campaign finance bill late in the session to clarify the rules about personal use of campaign funds, banning candidates from paying themselves a salary with contributions and requiring groups to report donations of more than $10,000 annually.
+The measure cleared the state Senate on Monday, but still needed approval from the Assembly.

 Cannizzaro, a prosecutor in her second legislative session, became the first woman in state history to serve as the senate's leader.
 The nation's first female-majority Legislature addressed issues like women's health, sexual assault and sexual misconduct.